Homemade Peanut butter

 Store in a container.

-*To use raw peanuts, spread on a baking sheet, place in the oven at 180 deg C and roast until light golden and glossy.
+- To use raw peanuts, spread on a baking sheet, place in the oven at 180 deg C and roast until lightly golden and glossy.
 Leave to cool a little bit then grind.
 The warmth of the roasted peanuts will ease grinding because the oils will be released quicker.

 - Tigernut Energy Balls - The Pretend Chef - […] tigernut energy balls in a nut butter eg Cashew butter, Peanut butter or almond […]